Visual-Behavior/aloception-oss/docs/README.md

 pip install -r requirements.txt
 ```

+It also need to have Pandoc installed: [Pandoc](https://pandoc.org/installing.html)

 ## Building the documentation

 Once you have setup `sphinx`, you can build the documentation by running the following command in the `/docs` folder: